vphantom/pyritephp/DEVELOPERS.md

 ## User

-Note that the first three columns defined in our example `modules/user.php` should remain intact: we need a unique ID and we expect to identify users by e-mail address and password, which itself is stored as a one-way hash in the database.
+Note that the first three columns defined in our example `modules/user.php` should remain intact: we need a unique ID and we expect to identify users by e-mail address (case-insensitive) and password, which itself is stored as a one-way hash in the database.

 ## Router